ItsTSV/AppliedAdvancedDeepRL/README.md

 ### Implemented algorithms:
 All the implementations are self-contained, meaning that the logic -- optimization methods, training loops, neural networks, etc. -- are kept in a single directory that corresponds to each algorithm.
-The only code shared amongst the algorithms is for logging (Weights & Biases) and environment control (Gymnasium).
+The only code shared amongst the algorithms is for saving data, logging (Weights & Biases) and environment control (Gymnasium).
 This keeps the implementations more clear, for a price of very slight redundancy.

 - [x] Proximal Policy Optimization (PPO)
 - [x] Soft Actor-Critic (SAC)
-- [ ] Twin Delayed Deep Deterministic Policy Gradient (TD3)
+- [x] Twin Delayed Deep Deterministic Policy Gradient (TD3)

 ### Environments to solve:
 - [ ] MuJoCo